SCE-Development/LedMatrix/README.md

 ## Main Files

+- **start_led.sh**: The script to start the entire session.
+This uses the `tmux` command to run both the LED Matrix and the FastAPI code.
 - **server.py**: The main Python script for running the LED Matrix server.
 Handles requests, controls the database, and manages communication.
+- **docker-compose.yml**: The script to Dockerize the FastAPI backend.
+Run this file using `docker-compose up --build`.
+- **Dockerfile**: Contains configuration information for the Docker container.
 - **server_config.yml**: YAML configuration file for the server.
 Allows customization of which database file to use, API keys, and what port to run the server on.
 - **requirements.txt**: Lists the Python dependencies required to run the project.
 Install with `pip install -r requirements.txt`.
 - **text-example**: C++ binary that connects Python backend to the Raspberry Pi, allowing the Pi to control the LED panels to display text.